 Put a Light Pillow On Your Belly To Practice

 Years ago, I took a yoga class and the instructor had a place a light pillow on our bellies while we were on our backs.
 This is a good way to practice diaphragmatic breathing.
 The belly will rise up, towards the sky with the inhale.
 That is how a baby breathes.
 This helps the lungs inflate with oxygen.
 It is called “paradoxical” breathing when the opposite pattern occurs.
-Many people inhale and the belly goes in, chest tightens and shoulders go up.
+Many people inhale and the belly goes in, the chest tightens and the shoulders go up.
 Try to practice ten minutes a day with a pillow on your belly and watch feel it rise when you inhale.

 Jody’s School Stress